Gervi-Hera-Vitr/the-echoes-of-wasteland/docs/index.markdown

 ---
-title: "The Echoes of the Wasteland"
+title: "The Echoes of Wasteland"
 layout: home
 author: Lugaru
 classes: